SonicJuice/Recreational-Algorithms/README.md

 Number Series!

-- Harshad Series (generated in bases 2-36 w/ time complexity 'O(limit * log(num))', where num is the maximum number from 1 to limit inclusive)
+- Harshad Series (generated in bases 2-36 w/ time complexity 'O(limit * log(num))', where 'num' is the maximum number from 1 to 'limit')

 - Harmonic Series